canidlogic/yip/pod/YipAdmin.md

     variable CONTENT\_TYPE that is `application/x-www-form-urlencoded` or
     else send 400 Bad Request back to client.

+- **check\_upload()**

+    Check that CGI environment variable REQUEST\_METHOD is set to POST or fatal error otherwise.
+Then, check that there is a CGI environment variable CONTENT\_TYPE that is `multipart/form-data` or else send 400 Bad Request back to client.

 - **read\_client()**

     Read data sent by an HTTP client and return it as a raw binary string.